noahmlee/lost-cove/content/Notes/api.md

 APIs are everywhere and can do a wide variety of tasks:

 - Authenticate users
 - Process payments
 - Retrieve or store data in a database
 - Post content to a social media platform
 - Send emails or SMS
 - Control smart devices
 - Connect services together (e.g., Zapier, IFTTT)

-They allow apps to share functionality and data in a secure, controlled, and scalable way.

----

 ## Common API Examples

 - **Payment APIs** – Stripe, PayPal, Square
 - **Authentication APIs** – Google OAuth, Auth0, Firebase Auth
 - **Social Media APIs** – Twitter API, Facebook Graph API, Instagram Basic Display API
 - **Mapping APIs** – Google Maps, Mapbox
 - **Weather APIs** – OpenWeatherMap, WeatherStack

----

 ## What Is a REST API?